 Currently she is Artist Member at the Elizabeth Foundation for the Arts in New York.

-Join us for a screening of Maria D. Rapicavoli’s newly commissioned film The Other: a familiar story, followed by a conversation between Rapicavoli and activist Maria Canela, moderated by Srimoyee Mitra, Director of Stamps Gallery.read more »
+Watch Now!
+Maria D. Rapicavoli’s newly commissioned film The Other: a familiar story, followed by a conversation between Rapicavoli and activist Maria Canela, moderated by Srimoyee Mitra, Director of Stamps Gallery.read more »

 Comradeship: Curating, Art, and Politics in Post-Socialist Europe: Reading Groupread more »